Customized Summer Programs at the University of Pécs, Hungary

 The program is comprised of the following courses:

 • European and Hungarian Folk Traditions

 • Current Political, Economic and Social Challenges of the European Union and Hungary

-Summer School on Arts and Culture
+Summer/Winter School on Arts and Culture

-The one-week program includes several multidisciplinary studies (art history, religion and philosophy, urban history, and architecture) for students interested in art and history in Central Eastern Europe.
+The program includes several multidisciplinary studies (art history, religion and philosophy, urban history, and architecture) for students interested in art and history in Central Eastern Europe.
 Study modules organized in museums, world heritage sites and galleries containing art and architecture from the Roman Ages to the present day provide students with the opportunity to work with objects up-close, uncovering history from the past 1,500 years.
 The main topics include Early Christian Art, Renaissance Poetry and Intellectual Life, The Turkish Era, Secession and the Millennium, Arts and Culture in the Communist Era, History of the Jewish Population, and Modern and Contemporary Art.

 The program will provide students with knowledge of:

 • Current social and political issues in Europe

 • Intercultural relations from a European perspective